Network Access Control (NAC) Solutions

 Guest / Contractor Access Chaos

-Self-service portals, sponsored access, limited role-based access, time-bound connectivity, auditing.
+Self-service portals, sponsored access, limited role-based access, time-bound connectivity, auditing — all delivered through controlled guest network access management solutions.

 Temporary access without sacrificing security or requiring heavy IT effort.